aedoardo1990/2nd_Project/README.md

 #### Formula 1 pilots and teams

-For the user that don't know much about Formula 1, they can get all the in-depth information about F1 drivers and its teams by clicking on "Formula 1".
+For the users that don't know much about Formula 1, they can get all the in-depth information about F1 drivers and its teams by clicking on "Formula 1".
 They will be redirected to the official page of Formula 1.

 <img src="./assets/images/readme-images/link-formula1-site.png" width="200" height="50">